 Nicola Deall, Chief People Officer, dentalcorp

-Nicola is a proven business leader with experience in high growth and large-scale businesses across financial services and media sectors, including organization development, HR consulting, people strategy, talent acquisition, systems implementation and analytics.
-She holds a Bachelor of Business from the University of Technology Sydney.
+Nicola Deall is dentalcorp’s Chief People Officer and oversees the company’s human resources strategy.
+She’s a proven leader working with high-growth and large-scale businesses with expertise in organization development, HR consulting, people strategy, talent acquisition, systems implementation, and analytics.
+Nicola holds a Bachelor of Business from the University of Technology Sydney.